grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Can *Curseborne* escape this trap?
 Can *Onyx Publishing* be stylish and desirable and new?

-It's a question that fills me with existential dread, because the lingering subtext here, the awful suspicion, is that can anyone in my cohort be stylish and desirable and new?
-Can I be stylish and desirable and new?
+It's a question that fills me with existential dread, because the lingering subtext here, the awful suspicion, is that can *anyone* in my cohort be stylish and desirable and new?
+Can I still be stylish and desirable and new?

 Probably a question too big to answer in one blog post.
 As for *Curseborne*?
 Let's see...